jackadam1981/ChromeEc/docs/core_runtime.md

 Note: that's also why one should not sprinkle its code with `watchdog_reload()` to paper over long-running routine issues.

-To help debugging bad sequences triggering watchdog reboots, most platforms implement a warning mechanism defined under `CONFIG_WATCHDOG_HELP`.
-It's a timer firing at the middle of the watchdog period if it hasn't been petted by then, and dumping on the console the current state of the execution mainly to help finding a stuck task or handler.
+To help debug bad sequences triggering watchdog reboots, most platforms implement a warning mechanism defined under `CONFIG_WATCHDOG_HELP`.
+It's a timer firing at the middle of the watchdog period if it hasn't been petted by then, and dumping on the console the current state of the execution mainly to help find a stuck task or handler.
 The normal execution is resumed though after this alert.

 ### Startup